 Over defense objections, Belstadt jury sees crime scene photos

 Nov.
-4—A Niagara County Court jury watched intently Wednesday afternoon as images of an overgrown, debris-strewn ravine flashed up on the large flat screen TVs in a Niagara Falls courtroom.
+4—NIAGARA FALLS — A Niagara County Court jury watched intently Wednesday afternoon as images of an overgrown, debris-strewn ravine flashed up on the large flat screen TVs in a Niagara Falls courtroom.

 In the center of the images was an object that, at first glance, looked like a blue tarp.
 But as Niagara County prosecutors zoomed-in on the image it became clear that it was a blue denim jacket.